Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: Constraints on the inflaton potential in the KKLT model

 Now, we face the posterior distributions of five parameters: $\phi_0$, $\sigma$, $A_0$ (for the inflation model), $A_{\rm BHB}$, and $\gamma_{\rm BHB}$ (for the SMBHBs).
 Our results are presented in Figs. \ref{fig6} and \ref{fig7}.
 At the $68\%$ CL, we have

 From Eqs. \eqref{5phi}--\eqref{5A} and Fig. \ref{fig6}, we observe that all the joint posterior distributions of $\phi_0$, $\sigma$, and $A_0$ become broader than those in the three-parameter case.
 This is because, when only SIGW is considered, the GW spectrum from some parameter combinations is too low to match the experimental data.
-However, as long as the GW spectrum from the SMBHBs is large enough, these parameter combinations again become allowed (e.g., within the $95\%$ CL).
+However, as long as the contribution from SMBHBs is large enough, these parameter combinations again become allowed (e.g., within the $95\%$ CL).

 Furthermore, from Fig. \ref{fig7}, we notice that the posterior distribution of $A_{\rm BHB}$ has two peaks, reflecting the competition between SIGWs and SMBHBs.
-Different peaks correspond to different components that dominate the GW spectrum, consistent with the relevant analysis by the NANOGrav collaboration in Ref. \cite{NANOGrav:2023hvm}.
+Different peak corresponds to different component that dominates the GW spectrum, consistent with the relevant analysis by the NANOGrav collaboration in Ref. \cite{NANOGrav:2023hvm}.
 When $A_{\rm BHB}$ is small, the GW spectrum is dominated by SIGWs; when $A_{\rm BHB}$ is large, the GW spectrum is driven by SMBHBs.
 Also, the spectral index $\gamma_{\rm BHB}=13/3$ is within the $68\%$ CL when it is treated as a free parameter.